isomerpages/govtech-gobusiness/_FAQ/1gl-wedding.md

 For such receptions, you may have up to 100 persons, or the safe capacity of the venue, whichever is lower.
 For the safety of all who are attending your reception, please ensure that you and your guests comply with the following measures:

 - a.
-For receptions with more than 20 attendees, attendees must be split into a designated core “wedding party” comprising up to 20 persons (including the bride and groom, and the 2 witnesses), and groups of up to five people[^4] for the remaining guests.
+For receptions with more than 20 attendees, attendees must be split into a designated core “wedding party” comprising up to 20 persons (including the bride and groom, and the 2 witnesses), and groups of up to five people^ for the remaining guests.
 At least 1 metre safe distancing must be observed between groups, as well as between the “wedding party” and other groups, at all times, including for photo-taking.
 - b.
 If the total number of attendees is between 50 to 100 persons, attendees must be split into either multiple zones of up to 50 persons in a zone, or staggered timings with up to 50 persons in each slot with at least 30 minutes between slots for cleaning and disinfection of event space.
 For a zoning arrangement, all attendees, including the “wedding party”, must be assigned to one zone only, and there must be no entering of unassigned zones.
 An exception is made for the wedding couple, who may enter an unassigned zone briefly e.g. to take photos.
 For a staggered timing arrangement, the “wedding party” is allowed to remain in each timeslot as it is the only way for them to host the wedding throughout the day.
 However, like the zoning arrangement, the “wedding party” must not be intermingling with other groups, and prevailing safe distancing rules i.e. 1m distance between groups, must be observed.
 - c.
 There must be fixed seating for all attendees.
 Pre-wedding receptions, freestanding activities (e.g photobooths) and interactions such as drinks receptions are not permitted.
 - d.
 Self-service buffets or staff-served food lines are not allowed.
 Food and beverages must be served to seated attendees.
 Sharing dishes/ platters is strongly discouraged.